About Us

 Manufacturing in Canada since 1945

-GIANT is the only water heater manufacturer operating in Canada.
-The company has two factories equipped with state-of-the-art machinery and more than 300 dedicated and passionate employees.
+GIANT has two factories equipped with state-of-the-art machinery and more than 300 dedicated and passionate employees.
 Its continuous improvement processes guarantee constant innovation and quality products at a competitive price.

 Established in Montréal-East, Québec, since 1945.